alvinchesaro/AllCountriesandCitiesJSON/README.md

 # All Countries and Cities JSON
-This JSON file was built after searching for an appropriately structured JSON coolection and not finding one
+This JSON file was built after searching for an appropriately structured JSON collection and not finding one.

+The file contains all world countries with their top towns and cities attached.

 Credit to http://www.geonames.org/